 What form(s) does this medication come in?

-Each orange, film-coated tablet scored on one side and embossed "DOXYCIN 100" on the other contains doxycycline hyclate USP equivalent to 100 mg of doxycycline.
+Each orange, film-coated tablet, scored on one side and embossed "DOXYCIN 100" on the other side, contains doxycycline hyclate USP equivalent to doxycycline 100 mg.
 Nonmedicinal ingredients: carnauba wax, cellulose, colloidal silicon, D&C Yellow, FD&C Blue, FD&C Red, FD&C Yellow, hydroxypropyl methylcellulose, magnesium stearate, polyethylene glycol, polysorbate 80, sodium starch glycolate, starch, stearic acid, and titanium dioxide.
 This medication does not contain alcohol, gluten, paraben, sucrose, or sulfite.

 How should I use this medication?

 The dose and length of treatment with doxycycline varies with the condition being treated.
 The usual recommended adult dose of doxycycline is 200 mg for the first dose followed by 100 mg once daily at the same time each day, with or after a meal.
 For some types of infections, doxycycline may be given twice daily.

 The medication should be taken with plenty of water while standing or sitting upright to reduce the risk of injury to the esophagus.
 Do not lie down for at least 1 to 2 hours after taking the medication.
 This medication should not be taken with antacids or iron preparations, as these may interfere with its effectiveness.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.